rakeshs1994/Real_Time_Data_Streaming_Using_Apache_Nifi_AWS_Snowflake/README.md

 ### Project Flow:

-Generating The Raw Data Using Python Jupyter lab on EC2 -> Push The Raw Data Into AWS S3 Using Apache NIFI -> Transform The Data and Load into Snowflake Tables.
+Generating The Raw Data Using Python Jupyter lab on EC2 -> Push The Raw Data From AWS EC2 Into AWS S3 Using Apache NIFI -> Transform The Data and Load into Snowflake Tables.